cbordier/axway-open-docs/content/en/docs/central/connect-api-manager/ssl-tls-advanced.md

 ## Customize `ssl.InsecureSkipVerify` option

 This option controls whether a client verifies the server’s certificate chain and host name.
 If true, then TLS accepts any certificate presented by the server and any host name in that certificate.
-In this mode, TLS is susceptible to man-in-the-middle attacks. if false (by default) then TLS accepts only the certificate containing the hostname that match the server hostname.
+In this mode, TLS is susceptible to man-in-the-middle attacks.
+If false (by default), then TLS accepts only the certificate containing the hostname that matches the server hostname.